 - are too focused on applied research and do not demonstrate significant ambitions or risk-taking

-- do not build on the broader set of activities going on across the UK and international AI ecosystem
+- do not build on and complement the broader set of activities going on across the UK and international AI ecosystem

 - do not have a mix of technical and non-technical disciplines engaged in joint activities